Unit type: Difference in calling convention

-(For brevity, we're not worried in the above example whether the_unit is really a singleton; see singleton pattern for details on that issue.)
+For brevity, UNIT is not implemented as a singleton; see singleton pattern for further explanation on singleton units.

 Difference in storage

 The second notable difference is that the void type is special and can never be stored in a record type, i.e. in a struct or a class in C/C++.
 In contrast, the unit type can be stored in records in functional programming languages, i.e. it can appear as the type of a field; the above implementation of the unit type in C++ can also be stored.
 While this may seem a useless feature, it does allow one for instance to elegantly implement a set as a map to the unit type; in the absence of a unit type, one can still implement a set this way by storing some dummy value of another type for each key.

 In Generics

+In Java Generics, type parameters must be reference types.
+The wrapper type Void is often used when a unit type parameter is needed.